Architecture Fringe 2025

 Kirsty Watt

-Kirsty Watt (she/her) is a designer and researcher currently undertaking a PhD exploring accessibility and inclusivity in historic environment at Leeds Beckett.
+Kirsty Watt (she/her) is a practicing architect whilst currently undertaking a PhD exploring accessibility and inclusivity in historic environments at Leeds Beckett.

 Samuel Stair